 In the same facility, another group of inmates make an average of 500 school desks a day that are then distributed in the country’s public school system, according to official authorities.

-Prison and mano dura
+Prison and heavy-handed approach

 Bukele, who resorted in March 2022 to a mano dura (iron first) policy with a Territorial Control Plan, has had this Central American country under a strict state of emergency for two and a half years, as part of the so-called war against the MS-13 and Barrio 18 gangs.